iamioannis/iamioannis-Website/src/pages/resume.md

 *May 2019 - May 2021, Greece*

-Worked on launching various Products, mainly on the tools vertical, as part of a Senior Scrum Team and Product team.
+Worked on launching various Products, mainly around regulatory and customer Accounts verticals, as part of a Senior Scrum Team and Product team.
 Collaborating in a Tribe and Company level on Product Strategy, Roadmap and Product Development

 ### **Solutions Engineer @ Cortexica Vision Systems**